FouzR/ENGG100_Project/README.md

 - [ ] banking part if possible

 ## Functions we need
+ Other functions
--[ ] Using GUI(final product), take input for Velocity and radius of curvature of the turn(optional - deceleration) -[ ] Functions to compute the G-Force with the velocity and radius of curvature, returning G force(at a specific time if we account for some deceleration, but we don't here)
+- [ ] Using GUI(final product), take input for Velocity and radius of curvature of the turn(optional - deceleration)
+- [ ] Functions to compute the G-Force with the velocity and radius of curvature, returning G force(at a specific time if we account for some deceleration, but we don't here)
--[ ] Graph the G Force, as the vehicle(below) moves
+- [ ] Graph the G Force, as the vehicle(below) moves
--[ ] Graph the friction(again, below) with the motion of the vehicle -[ ] Banking of the curve(\theta).
+- [ ] Graph the friction(again, below) with the motion of the vehicle
+- [ ] Banking of the curve(\theta).
 More equations required.
-Will also vary the friction -[ ] Function for friction, with Normal force, or, Mass+\theta -[ ] Animation of the vehicle(2D/3D, if banking is present or not) -[x] Graphing the road
+Will also vary the friction
+- [ ] Function for friction, with Normal force, or, Mass+\theta
+- [ ] Animation of the vehicle(2D/3D, if banking is present or not)
+- [x] Graphing the road

 ## Drawing of rough final Figure/Graph